Guide to Backpacking the Trans-Catalina Trail

 Black Jack

 Black Jack is 11 miles from Avalon, which makes it a popular first night stay on the TCT.
 This campground is located in the interior of the island, so there are no views.
-If you have the stamina and the time, I would recommending skipping this campground for Little Harbor.
+If you have the stamina and the time, I would recommend skipping this campground for Little Harbor.

 For Black Jack campground map and photos, visit: www.visitcatalinaisland.com/lodging/camping/primitive-camping/blackjack/